kmagida110/second-lowest-silver/README.md

 ### Logic assumptions

 - If two silver plans had the same costs as each other and the lowest cost in their rate area, I assumed that cost was considered the second lowest cost silver plan.

+## Files

+- data/ contains files downloaded from [Adhoc homework for slscp](https://homework.adhoc.team/slcsp/)
+- requirements.txt - packages used in these scripts
+- test_suite.py - Tests written to verify particular functions
+- file_processor.py - Main file with processing class and main function
+- spot_checker.ipynb - Ipython notebook used to spot check values manually, this is not needed to run the script, this requires jupyterlab to installed, [JuptyerLab provides these installation instructions](https://jupyter.org/install) if needed.